alcamiz/MetroPulse/README.md

-* Where can NYC residents go to check for dangerously high blood pressure?
+* How can black NYC residents suffering from hypertension control their blood pressure consistently?
-* Where can NYC residents find urgent medical care due to high blood pressure?
+* Where can black NYC residents find urgent medical care due to high blood pressure?
 * What facilities geared at aiding their high blood pressure can be found in their district?
-* What is hypertension?